New National Security Law to Significantly Impact Corporate Transactions

 The National Security and Investment Act 2021, enacted on 29 April, establishes a new statutory regime for government scrutiny of investments for the purposes of protecting national security.
 It will leave an indelible stamp on how mergers and acquisitions take place.

-The new regime doesn’t go live until further regulations have been enacted, the content of which will play a significant role in defining the full extent of the impact of this new law.
+The impact of the new regime won’t be fully known until further regulations have been enacted.
 This note summarises the impact so far as currently known.

-The expectation is that the new regime will come into force towards the end of the year.
-It is, however, already having an impact - once it goes live, the legislation will give the government retroactive powers in relation to relevant transactions that have taken place on or after 12 November 2020.
+The new regime will come into force on 4 January 2022.
+It is, however, already having an impact - once in force, the legislation will give the government retroactive powers in relation to relevant transactions that have taken place on or after 12 November 2020.

 The transactions potentially subject to the legislation are wide ranging and include:

 - the acquisition of votes or shares in a UK company exceeding a threshold of 25%, 50% or 75% (with a separate application each time an acquirer proposes to move out of one bracket and into another); and

 - the acquisition of an interest in a qualifying asset (land, tangible moveable property, ideas, information or techniques) giving the acquirer the right to use it, or control how it is used, to a greater extent than before the acquisition.